-This webinar aims at providing participants with a clear overview of the new hybrid mismatch rules, analysing how these rules may impact Alternative Investments and multinational groups in Luxembourg and considering opportunities to manage adverse tax consequences.
+This briefing (which will be simultaneously streamed online) aims at providing participants with a clear overview of the new hybrid mismatch rules, analysing how these rules may impact Alternative Investments and multinational groups in Luxembourg and considering opportunities to manage the impact of the hybrid mismatch rules.

 - Typical investment structures

 - Impact of the hybrid mismatch rules on investments

 - Related party test (associated enterprises, acting together and de minimis rule)